the-turing-way/the-turing-way/book/website/collaboration/easyway/sc2_getting_started_with_github.md

 ```

 * Keep it simple!
 When you’re working in any field, whether it’s software engineering or astrophysics, you’ll learn and use jargon – terms that have a special meaning to your field but likely won’t make sense to anyone who isn’t part of that field.
 Too much jargon can confuse newcomers, so use simple language and define all potentially confusing terms here.
-* Share your project with others.
+* Share your project with others - describe what you are doing now and what you want to do in the future.
-* Tell people how you can be contacted.
+* Tell people who you are and how you can be contacted.

 **NOTE: If you’re having trouble getting started, it’s a good idea to look at other peoples README.md files.**